 Aetna offers two individual plans—Aetna Dental® Direct and Aetna® Vital Savings Dental Discount Card.
 Aetna Dental® Direct doesn't cover braces.
 But you may get a discount—10% to 50% off retail, according to their website—on orthodontics through the Aetna® Vital Savings Dental Discount Card.
 This is a dental discount plan without waiting periods and there are no annual or lifetime limits, according to a representative.

 Aetna® Vital Savings costs $7.99 per month for dental-only or $9.99 for their dental plus Rx card.
-It’s the cheapest option on our list, but the plan has mixed reviews.
-Aetna® Vital Savings has an A+ from the Better Business Bureau and 2 stars from 31 reviews on ConsumerAffairs.
+It’s the cheapest option on our list, but the plan has average reviews.
+Aetna® Vital Savings has an A+ from the Better Business Bureau and 3.8 stars from 233 reviews from ConsumerAffairs.

 Best Coverage Types: Spirit Dental

-Spirit Dental & Vision is a nationwide online marketplace for individual and group dental plans.
-Ameritas Life Insurance Corp. operates the company.
-It has an A+ rating through the Better Business Bureau and an "A-Excellent" rating with A.M.
-Best.
+Spirit Dental & Vision is a nationwide online insurance option operated by Direct Benefits, Inc. They provide dental, vision, life, and disability insurance for employer benefit plans and also sell to individuals.
+Ameritas Life Insurance Corp underwrites the policies.
+It has an A+ rating through the Better Business Bureau and an A (Excellent) rating with AM Best.

 Spirit Dental has two dental plan options—Spirit Network and Spirit Choice.
 Spirit Network offers coverage for orthodontic care to dependent children under age 19.
 Spirit Dental will cover 10% in year one, 25% in year two, and 50% in year three.
 The lifetime maximum coverage is $1,200 per child.
 Spirit Choice does not offer coverage for braces.